Sonia-corporation/conventional-changelog/CONTRIBUTING.md

 ## Package scripts

-- `npm run start`: run the Node.js app for the local development
-- `npm run start:prod`: build and run the Node.js app like it will be once deployed in the server for local development or server debugging
-- `npm run build`: create a Node.js app in the dist folder
-- `npm run build:environment:copy`: copy the secret environment file inside the dist folder
-- `npm run build:environment:create`: create the environment file inside the dist folder with some default values used for the CI
-- `npm run build:environment:rewrite-path`: rename the environment file path of the Node.js app inside the dist folder
-- `npm run build:update-app-initialization-date`: update the app initialization date inside the environment file from the dist folder
-- `npm run run:prod`: run the Node.js app like it will be once deployed in the server for local development or server debugging
-- `npm run tsc`: compile the TypeScript app to Node.js app
-- `npm run test`: run the tests once
-- `npm run test:watch`: run the tests and watch them
-- `npm run test:watch:no-cache`: run the tests and watch them without cache
-- `npm run test:majestic`: run the tests in the browser (beautiful UI)
-- `npm run test:ci`: run the tests once and stop asap on error
-- `npm run test:ci:coverage`: run the tests once with code coverage and stop asap on error
-- `npm run test:mutant`: run the mutation testing once
-- `npm run test:mutant:ci`: run the mutation testing once and update Stryker dashboard
-- `npm run test:clear-cache`: remove the Jest cache
 - `npm run lint`: run the linter and fix the errors
 - `npm run lint:ci`: run the linter
 - `npm run cz`: run a CLI to easily push and commit by following the commit convention of this project
 - `npm run semver`: create a new version, a new tag and update the [CHANGELOG](CHANGELOG.md) file
-- `npm run clean:dist`: remove the dist folder
 - `npm run commit`: create a commit by using the cz
-- `npm run create-secret-environment`: create the secret-environment.json file

 ## Git